 - The SWC held its 2011 Spring meeting on May 23, 2011, in Seven Springs, PA.
 The results of eight projects were presented to the twenty-six attendees.

 - The SWC held its 2011 year end project review meeting on December 14, 2011, in Pittsburgh, PA.
 The results of six projects were presented to twenty attendees.

 - In November 2012, the SWC reviewed seven projects and committed $404,984 to co-fund three projects.

 The SWC awarded three projects in February 2013, which were selected from the 2012 solicitation.
 Details concerning the 2012 awarded and completed projects can be found on the SWC website [external site].
 DOE has made a programmatic decision to end this program.
-The agreement with PSU will be modified to delete the outyear funding and to conclude the agreement on December 31, 2014.
-The SWC will hold one final technology transfer meeting in calendar year 2014 to present the final results of the 2012 projects and to update the status of technologies funded in previous years of the program.
+The agreement with PSU has been modified to delete the outyear funding and to conclude the agreement on December 31, 2014.
+The SWC will hold one final technology transfer meeting in October/November 2014 to present the final results of the 2012 projects and to update the status of technologies funded in previous years of the program.

 Project Start: June 24, 2010

 PSU - Joel Morrison (firstname.lastname@example.org or 814-865-4802)

 Natural Gas Compression Technology Improves Transport and Efficiencies, Lowers Operating Costs - News Release May, 2012

 New Technologies that Enhance Environmental Protection, Increase Domestic Production, Result from DOE-Supported Consortium - News Release September, 2012

 Project Report: Well Stimulation Using Scrap Tires [PDF-977KB] - RJ Lee Group, Inc., December, 2011